moloco/docs/VAN_SDK/ANDROID/android_sdk.md

 ```

 ##### ApiCallback
-- ApiCallback is an interface for handling http responses.
-- Must override `handleResponse(E response)`
-- Response is a string representation of error (empty string if no error)
+ApiCallback is an interface for handling http responses.
+Custom ApiCallback must override `handleResponse(E response)`.
+Response is a string representation of error (empty string if no error)

 ```java
 new ApiCallback<String>() {